powsybl/powsybl-core/docs/grid_features/network_modifications.md

 Class: `ShuntCompensatorTripping`

-### Static Var compensator tripping
+### Static var compensator tripping
-This modification trips a static Var compensator by opening the switches connected to its terminal.
+This modification trips a static var compensator by opening the switches connected to its terminal.

 It takes as input:
-- The ID of the static Var compensator to trip.
+- The ID of the static var compensator to trip.

 Class: `StaticVarCompensatorTripping`